 Parents may also be invited into school for special events, e.g. Christmas Productions and the Carol Concert, Family Assemblies, Music assemblies, Drama Productions.
 Newsletters and other relevant school information are sent home via Teachers2parents.
-The school's Freedom of Information and other policies, development plans and other information are available via the School Office for parents to read or borrow.
+The school's Freedom of Information and other policies, development plans and other information are available on our school website.

 Please make sure that you keep us informed of any changes to your address, telephone (landline), mobile telephone and email address.
 Please review this regularly with the School Office.
+Ideally we need two contacts for every child in the school.